microsoft/appcenter-sdk-android/README.md

     Make sure your device has a working internet connection and restart the crashed app.
 The crash reports should appear on the portal within a few minutes.

 * **Do I need to include all the modules?
 Is there anything included by default?**
     You only include the modules for the services you want to use.
-They all have a dependency on the Mobile Center Core module, so this will be included once you pull down the dependencies.
+They all have a dependency on the Mobile Center module, so this will be included once you pull down the dependencies.

 * **Debugging steps, when you can't see crash reports on the portal:**
     1. Make sure the SDK `start()` API is used correctly and the Crashes module is initialized.
 Also, you need to restart the app after a crash – our SDK will forward the crash log only after it's restarted.